Guidance and forms for dairy processors

 Advice of designated operator and/or designated persons.

-Use this form to notify the Auckland Dairy Certification Unit of changes to the accountable and/or designated persons for the purposes of applying for an Official Organic Assurance for your consignment.
+Registered Organic Exporters use this form to notify the MPI Certification Team of changes to designated persons, authorised by the exporter to apply for an Official Organic Assurances (organic export certification) for your consignment.

 Dilution calculation worksheet